cosmtrek/rose/README.md

 ## How to play

-First you have to install go develop environment.
+First you need to install Go 1.6.

 ```
+go get github.com/cosmtrek/rose
-cd $GO/src/github.com/cosmtrek/rose
+cd $GOPATH/src/github.com/cosmtrek/rose
 make server
 ```

 Open another terminal and run `make client`.
+You can run `make client id=2` to specify which client to be connecting the server and so on.

-Then open another terminal and run `make push_message`.
+In addition to that, open another terminal and run `make push_message`.

-See these three terminals output.
+Check these terminals output.